top of page

 The U22 Initiative allows clubs to sign young players with high upside while carrying a reduced budget charge.

-A player must be signed at age 22 or younger to qualify initially, and may continue to occupy the slot through the year he turns 25 if he remains on his initial contract.
+A player must be signed at age 22 or younger to qualify initially, and may generally continue to occupy the slot through the year he turns 25 if he remains on his initial contract.

 For Atlanta United, the U22 mechanism is a key bridge between ambition and sustainability.
 Atlanta’s recent recruitment focus makes U22 slots a central part of the club’s next phase.